 Day 5 (Lunch / Dinner)

-You will be collected from your Alice Springs accommodation at approximately 6.00am when our adventure through the ‘Territory’ to Darwin begins.
+You will be collected from your Alice Springs accommodation at approximately 6.00am when our tour through the ‘Territory’ to Darwin begins.
 Just north of Alice Springs is the Tropic of Capricorn (80% of the Northern Territory lays north of this point).
 Further along the track are the Devils Marbles (Karlu Karlu) which are a collection of gigantic granite boulders magically balanced on top of one another.
 Our day winds to a close just north of Tennant Creek at historic Banka Banka Cattle Station where we camp for the night.

 Day 6 (Breakfast / Lunch / Dinner)